-I hereby certify that on this 4th day of October, 2021, I electronically filed the foregoing with the Clerk of the Court for the United States District Court for the Northern District of Texas using the CM/ECF system.
+I hereby certify that on July 12, 2021, I electronically filed the foregoing with the Clerk of the Court for the United States District Court for the Eastern District of Kentucky by using the CM/ECF system.
 I certify that all participants in this case are registered CM/ECF users and that service will be accomplished by the CM/ECF system.